 He believes technology can both address the shortfall in research and resolve the global mental health crisis, hence his involvement in the field and the development of the so-called Dream Machine described above.

 About 15 years ago, together with some investor partners, El Imad was instrumental in the formation of the Brain Forum, a charity designed to promote neuroscience and technology, bringing together computer scientists, clinicians and investors to exchange ideas and increase the sum of knowledge in this field.

 At the same time, El Imad came to the realisation that in terms of digitisation, the healthcare sector was some way behind verticals such as financial services.
 This was the impetus behind the founding of NeuroPro, which he set up to try to change this.

 “We decided to focus on brain signals and brain data because this type of content seemed to be very popular, not only in the health sector but also in a lot of applications around the internet of things,” he says.

 Ultimately, the ecosystem that NeuroPro created can be described as like iTunes, but for biosensor data generated by electroencephalography (EEG), says El Imad.
-The VMLPro [Virtual Mobile Laboratory] cloud sits on Amazon Web Services (AWS) infrastructure and provides an as-a-service environment to store, manage and process EEG data in such a way that the datasets can be used to run remote monitoring on patients, perform remote diagnostics, and collaborate with other clinicians.
+The VMLPro (Virtual Mobile Laboratory) cloud sits on Amazon Web Services (AWS) infrastructure and provides an as-a-service environment in which to store, manage and process EEG data in such a way that the datasets can be used to run remote monitoring on patients, perform remote diagnostics and collaborate with other clinicians.

 The NeuroPro cloud enables clinicians to process EEG data on any device using very complex algorithms that it would not be possible for individual hospitals to run on their own, says El Imad.